gotonode/compress/README.md

 > This is a student project and should not be of any interest to anyone not attending this course (related to Data Structures and Algorithms).

-In this project, you can compress files using either the **Huffman coding** or the **LZW coding**.
-Decompression, as well as comparisons between the two algorithms, are possible.
+In this project, you can compress files using either **Huffman coding** or **LZW**.
+Decompression, as well as comparisons between the two algorithms, are also possible.

+## Algorithms

 | algorithm | source | info | time complexity | space complexity |
 | :-------  | :----- | :--- | :-------------- | :--------------- |